philipgold/executable-file-for-macro/README.md

-# executable-file-for-macro
-Executable VBScript file for runs the macro
+# Executable VBScript file for runs the macro

 There is an Excel Macro File with a macro called "Cycle".